Local Outreach to Suicide Survivors (LOSS)

 Have you lost someone to suicide?
 Your experience may help others.

-One way to support those grieving a person who has died by suicide is through the help and hope of a LOSS Team.
-A LOSS Team is composed of individuals who have themselves endured the challenges of losing a person to suicide.
-Members of the LOSS Team are available to provide postvention support and resources to bereaved loved ones after a sudden loss to suicide.
+Suicide is a painful, emotional, and stigmatizing health crisis.
+A LOSS Team is composed of individuals who have endured the challenges of losing a person to suicide.
+Members of the LOSS Team are available to provide postvention support and resources to the newly bereaved after a sudden loss to suicide.

 • Be a suicide loss survivor and far enough along in your own journey that you are now able to help others (generally, no less than 2 years from your own loss).